Chilean police storm student sit-in, arrest 139 (VIDEO)

 Chilean Police deployed tear gas and water cannons against student protestors as they stormed schools in Santiago where the activists had held a weeklong sit-in.
 Officers arrested 139, claiming the use of force was “necessary to maintain order.”

-The Chilean school system was privatized in 1982, under the dictatorship of General Augusto Pinochet.
+Despite the government's refusal to continue dialogue with the student protesters, the Chilean Parliament is under pressure to enact the promised changes.“The public education system in Chile is dying, we are losing children at an unprecedented rate.
+Last year 38 percent of students in Santiago had to repeat a year,” Zalaquett said.The Chilean school system was privatized in 1982, under the dictatorship of General Augusto Pinochet.
 The government announced plans to raise $1 billion for education through taxes, but student protesters argued that spending more money will not solve anything without serious structural reforms.